If trading is your sole source of income, the pressure to constantly get results is always there and can become overwhelming.

 5. Keep a Trading Journal

-Experience is only useful if we learn from our mistakes and adapt our approach accordingly.
-This is why keeping a journal is an essential ingredient to becoming a successful trader.
+Experience is only helpful if we learn from our mistakes and adapt our approach accordingly.
+This is why keeping a journal is essential to becoming a successful trader.

-A journal will allow you to look back at the positions you opened in order to analyse your past performance.
+A journal will allow you to look back at the positions you opened.
+It will help you to analyze your past performance.
 It will show you how you’ve handled your emotions, the risks you’ve taken and whether you’ve followed your trading plan or not.

 Your trading journal is a crucial source of information for you to adjust your strategy as needed.